Alexander Hamilton (biography): Stage adaptation

 Beginning in 2008, Chernow worked with Lin-Manuel Miranda as the historical consultant to Miranda's newly conceived Broadway production, Hamilton.
 Miranda had picked up a copy of Chernow's book while on vacation and, after finishing the first few chapters, realized its potential as a musical.
 Through a mutual friend, Chernow attended a performance of In the Heights where he met with Miranda backstage.
-Miranda told Chernow that he saw "hip-hop songs rising off the page" while reading the biography, and wanted his help as an historical consultant for the musical.
+Miranda told Chernow that he saw "hip-hop songs rising off the page" while reading the biography and wanted his help as a historical consultant for the musical.

 For six years, Chernow helped guide Miranda through the process of writing Hamilton.
 The musical debuted on January 20, 2015, at The Public Theater in New York City.
 It went on to receive a record-setting 16 Tony nominations, winning 11, including Best Musical, and was also the recipient of the 2016 Grammy Award for Best Musical Theater Album.
 The musical also won the 2016 Pulitzer Prize for Drama.

 After the success of the musical, a paperback edition of Alexander Hamilton was released featuring the musical's logo on its cover.
 Sales soared from 3,300 copies in 2014 to 106,000 in 2015, and the book returned to The New York Times best-seller list.
 Likewise, it returned to the list of top 50 best sellers according to USA Today.
-With its re-release, additional reviews of the biography have appeared, notably in The Guardian, and The Times.
+With its re-release, additional reviews of the biography have appeared, notably in The Guardian and The Times.
 Following the musical's opening in Europe the book began printing for the first time in the United Kingdom.